Senior Scientists

 Chibuike Ibebuchi, Dr. rer. nat. | Lab Manager

 Dr. Chibuike started with us in January 2023.
 Chibuike’s main research interests are the application of synoptic classifications in improving the understanding of the physical mechanisms driving regional climate variability and change.
 He applies the concept of climate classifications in diagnosing the misrepresented synoptic-to-large scale physical processes in climate model simulations.
 Chibuike also applies circulation typing and other downscaling methods to determine the regional responses to global climate change, with a special focus on the mechanisms driving changes in the magnitude and frequency of occurrence of climate extremes.
 He is equally keen to optimize the existing statistical methods used in characterizing atmospheric circulations, towards a better representation of the actual circulation variability, as well as to foster the application of deep learning algorithms in improving the physical understanding of the climate system.
 His subsequent research interests will include investigating the physical and transition risks that climate extremes pose to the economy; application of deep learning in climate science, synoptic scale weather impacts on day-to-day variability in coastal sea levels, and temperature-related human health.
 Chibuike’s current research, which is funded by NOAA, focuses on establishing a unified duration-intensity extreme temperature monitoring product for defining extreme temperature events in North America.
 Chibuike has authored review articles on climate classifications, weather variability, and climate model developments.
-He also serves as a reviewer for academic journals.
+Chibuike has authored review articles on climate classifications, weather variability, and climate model developments.
+He also serves as an editor at Theoretical and Applied Climatology

 Doctoral Students